Double-Entry Accounting: What It Is and How It Works

 Skills needed

 To be an accountant, you'll need to be able to keep track of financial records and run reports.
-There is also some fundamental knowledge you need to do accounts for your own business or working in an accounts department.
+Understanding some fundamental knowledge helps you do accounts for your own business or work in an accounts department.
 You'll need an understanding of:

 • Accounting software